Skip to main content

 When your contact types any of these opt-out words, our system automatically adds them to your DNT (Do Not Text) list.
 Our underlying carriers recognize these words and will automatically block you from being able to send text messages to the contact who has opted out.

-Your contact will receive confirmation they have been opted out, with instructions on how to opt in again.
+Your contact will receive confirmation that they have been opted out, with instructions on how to opt in again.

 Do Not Text List (DNT Numbers)